webmaster442/BookGen/Documentation/Template.md

 * `<!--{?
 ID}-->`

     In this case the ID represents a translation ID.
 Translation ID's are defined in the Translations section of the configuration file.
 A Translatable ID can only contain the following chars: Letters (A-Z and a-z), Numbers (0-9) and the _ (underscore) char.
-If an ID is found valid and the Translations section of the configuration file contains the ID then it's replaced with the associated string-
+If an ID is found valid and the Translations section of the configuration file contains the ID then it's replaced with the associated string.

+* `<!--{JSPageToc ContentsDiv="contents" TargetDiv="toc"}-->`

+	Embeds a JavaScript that will render a table of contents.
+The ContentsDiv specifes the content div, which will be scanned for Headings.
+The TargetDiv parameter specifies the output div, where the contents will be rendered.